Outreach Monks

 Different content formats earn links from different types of sources:

-• Data and statistics earn links from journalists and writers citing evidence
+• Data and statistics earn links from journalists and writers citing evidence.

 A profile drawing links from multiple formats shows that different types of content on the site have attracted different types of linking behaviour.
 That variety is a quality signal in itself.